Study Abroad Policies

 - Financial Standing: Students on financial hold at the time of registration for their program abroad must be cleared by the Office of Student Accounts.
 Registration and dispersal of financial aid may be affected if financial holds are not lifted prior to the start of a student's program abroad.

 - Leave of Absence: Students may not apply for study abroad while on any Leave of Absence type.
 Students must be enrolled in residence at the Homewood Campus the semester prior to taking a semester abroad.
 Study Abroad may not be deferred due to a Leave of Absence, and students will be required to reapply for Study Abroad upon their return from Leave of Absence.

 Many programs have additional eligibility requirements.
 In some cases those requirements will be more stringent than the Hopkins minimum eligibility.

 The program specific eligibility requirements might include:

-- Language proficiency requirements.
-Students must demonstrate language proficiency at the college level, either through courses taken at a U.S. college or university, AP credit or university administered placement tests.
+- Language proficiency requirements: students must demonstrate language proficiency at the college level, either through courses taken at a U.S. college or university, AP credit, or university administered placement exams

 - Cumulative GPA of 3.0 or higher (e. g.
 Oxford requires a GPA of 3.7 or higher)